Family budget at a glance

 Residence permit categories

-- Search 'Peru trabajo residencia migraciones' on Google for employer routes.
+- Search 'Peru residencia trabajo migraciones' on Google for the latest employer-sponsored route requirements.

 Search 'Migraciones Perú carné de extranjería' on Google for PDF checklists.